prompteus/calc-x/README.md

-# Calc-X, Calcformers and Self-training
+# Calc-X, Calcformers, and Self-training

 This is the official repository for two papers:
 - original paper at EMNLP 2023: [Calc-X and Calcformers: Empowering Arithmetical Chain-of-Thought through Interaction with Symbolic Systems](https://arxiv.org/abs/2305.15017)